Tom Brady’s New Bob’s Big Boy Hair Cut – He’s Screwing With Us, Right?

 There’s just something about NFL football that makes us want to slap on some war paint, throw back some beers and make drunken messes of ourselves.
 Some fans are clearly more into this than others and it’s those hardcore sports nuts that we all get our inspiration from.

+Scientists in San Diego are developing new vaccines that will potentially cure addictions, allowing cigarette and drug abusers to kick their habits with a simple injection.
 Dr. Kim D. Janda, a Scripps Research Institute professor, is one of the leading experts, having made addiction vaccines his main priority for the past 25 years.
-“We view this as an alternative or better way for some people,” he tells The New York Times in reference to rehab programs.
+“We view this as an alternative or better way for some people,” he